 What is svchost.exe?

-The svchost.exe is a generic name of a legitimate Microsoft Windows process that can be found always running in the Task Manager.
-Typically, there is more than one Service Host process running at once, separate processes handle separate groups of various services.
-For example, one svchost.exe process might be dealing with services related to network services, another one might be dealing with services related to remote procedure calls and so on.
-However, there are many cases when cyber criminals disguise malicious files/processes by using names that are similar to the names of legitimate processes.
+svchost.exe is the generic name of a legitimate Microsoft Windows process that can be found running in the Task Manager.
+Typically, there is more than one Service Host process running at once, since separate processes handle separate groups of services.
+For example, one svchost.exe process might be dealing with services relating to network services, whilst another might be dealing with services relating to remote procedure calls, and so on.
+In many cases, however, cyber criminals disguise malicious files/processes using names similar to those of legitimate processes.

-Svchost.exe is an important part of the operating system that hosts various services.
-Simply said, svchost.exe is used to group/allocate services so that they would use less of the system's resources.
+svchost.exe is an important part of the operating system that hosts various services.
+It is used to group/allocate services so that they use less system resources.
 Typically, the svchost.exe file can be located in "%SystemRoot%\System32\svchost.exe" or "%SystemRoot%\SysWOW64\svchost.exe".
-If the svchost.exe is placed somewhere else, it might be a virus.
-Or if the filename is not correct, for example, the file is named svhost.exe (without the "c") or svchosts.exe (with additional "s").
-Service Host's location can be checked by right-clicking the any of its processes in Task Manager and selecting the "Open file location" from the dropdown menu.
-Additionally, malicious processes that are disguised as official and legitimate, when running in Task Manager often have some graphical icon next to them, when their icon supposed to be a default system icon.
-Typically, cyber criminals disguise various high-risk malware, for example, malicious programs like Netwire RAT.
-They attempt to infect computers with programs that would help them to proliferate additional malware (like ransomware), steal personal details (including banking information), control computers remotely and so on.
-Basically, they use them to generate as much revenue as possible, it often causes people financial, data loss, problems with privacy and so on.
-If there is any reason to think the running svchost.exe process is not a part of Windows (it is named something like svhosts.exe, it is not in its location etc.), then we recommend to remove it as soon as possible.
+If the svchost.exe is placed elsewhere, this indicates that it might be a virus.
+If the filename is incorrect (for example, the file is named svhost.exe [without the "c"] or svchosts.exe [with an additional "s"], this might also indicate a problem.
+Service Host's location can be checked by right-clicking any of its processes in Task Manager and selecting the "Open file location" from the drop-down menu.
+Additionally, malicious processes disguised as official and legitimate when running in Task Manager often have a graphical icon beside them, when in fact the icon should be a default system icon.
+Typically, cyber criminals disguise high-risk malware, for example, malicious programs such as Netwire RAT.
+They attempt to infect computers with programs that help them to proliferate additional malware (such as ransomware), steal personal details (including banking information), control computers remotely, and so on.
+They use these techniques to generate as much revenue as possible, often causing financial/data loss, problems with privacy, and so on, for unsuspecting users.
+If you have any reason to believe that the running svchost.exe process is not a part of Windows (it is perhaps named svhosts.exe, is not in the correct location, etc.), remove it as soon as possible.

 |Detection Names (malicious file which disguises as svchost.exe)